7-9 MAY 2026

 • Note: Slides will automatically be formatted on site to allow the display of open captions below the presentation.

 • We run presenter mode in the meeting rooms.
 This allows attendees to see your slides on the monitor, but only you can view the associated notes at the lectern.
-Presenter mode will also be available for testing in the speakers’ preparation room.
+Presenter mode will also be available for testing in the speakers’ preparation lounge.

 All users of Macintosh hardware need to ensure before they leave home that the files are compatible with PC hardware.
 It is expected that presenters will use Microsoft.